onlinepets/laravel-conditional-migrations/README.md

 $ php artisan vendor:publish --provider="Onlinepets\ConditionalMigrations\ServiceProvider"
 ```

-This will create the file `config/conditional-migrations.php`, which is where you can configure
+This will create the file `config/conditional-migrations.php`, which is where you can
-the default timeframe to run your migrations in:
+configure whether your migrations should run, _regardless of individual configuration_:

 ```php
 return [